Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Methodology

 \subsection{Data Curation}

-To construct a multimodal STEM benchmark tailored for process-level evaluation, we specifically curate two categories of problems characterized by substantial visual dependency: (1) \textit{strongly dependent} problems, where reasoning cannot proceed reliably without the accompanying images, and (2) \textit{reasoning-simplifying} problems, where visual information significantly compresses the reasoning chain and reduces semantic ambiguity.
-The overall curation pipeline comprises data collection, data filtering, and solution structuring.
-This rigorous process was conducted by eight experts with interdisciplinary backgrounds, who transformed raw multimodal data into structured reasoning chains suitable for fine-grained process evaluation.
-The detailed statistical distributions of the dataset are presented in Table~\ref{tab:dataset_statistics}.
+To support process-level evaluation, we curate problems with substantial visual dependency.
+Specifically, we include two types of samples: (1) \textit{strongly dependent} problems, where the solution cannot be reliably derived without the image; and (2) \textit{reasoning-simplifying} problems, where visual information substantially shortens the reasoning chain or reduces semantic ambiguity.
+The curation pipeline consists of data collection, data filtering, and solution structuring.
+This process was conducted by eight experts with interdisciplinary backgrounds, who converted raw multimodal problems into structured reasoning trajectories suitable for fine-grained evaluation.
+Detailed dataset statistics are in Table~\ref{tab:dataset_statistics}.

-\subsubsection{\textbf{Data Collection}}
+\paragraph{Data Collection}

-During the collection phase, experts gathered potential samples from public competitions, undergraduate textbooks, and other open educational resources.
-For each candidate problem, we recorded the problem statement, reference image, ground-truth answer, and a standard solution trajectory detailing key intermediate steps.
-We adopted a task-attribute-first principle to assess visual dependency: problems were retained only if their resolution strictly required the geometric structure, spatial relations, or local details of the image, or if the image explicitly shortened the reasoning path.
-Notably, to elevate the evaluation dimensionality, we specifically included 14 drawing tasks where the \textbf{final output is required to be an image}.
-This inclusion fundamentally extends the evaluation paradigm from standard ``image-text understanding to text generation'' to the more challenging ``iage-text understanding to image generation''.
+Experts collected candidate problems from public competitions, graduate-level textbooks, and other open educational resources.
+For each candidate, we recorded the problem statement, reference image, ground-truth answer, and a standard solution trajectory containing key intermediate steps.
+We followed a task-attribute-first principle to assess visual dependency: a problem was retained only if solving it required geometric structures, spatial relations, or local visual details, or if the image substantially simplified the reasoning process.
+To broaden the evaluation setting, we also include 14 drawing tasks whose final output is an image.
+These tasks extend the benchmark from conventional ``image-text understanding to text generation'' toward the more challenging setting of ``image-text understanding to image generation.''